There is a specific, reliable pattern on r/PMP: “I scored 80%+ in PMI Study Hall. I felt ready. I failed the real exam.”

 escalation,process,speed,other - Count the tags

 Whatever has the highest count is your bias.
-Close that bias before going back to content review, because if you don’t, you’ll keep scoring high on Study Hall (which rewards correct-answer memorization) and failing the real exam (which probes the specific bias you haven’t closed).
+Close it before going back to content review.
+If you don’t, you’ll keep scoring high on Study Hall (memorization) and failing the real exam (which probes exactly the bias you haven’t fixed).

 A shortcut